Way-Yuhao/ISLAND/README.md

 4. Navigate to the root directory for this project, run `python region_sampler -c CITY`, replace `city` with value from above.
 This will strip all relevant data from Google EarthEngine.

 ### Process data
 Once data is downloaded, run `python main -c CITY`, where `CITY` is defined as above.
-This will generate both timelapses of brightness temperature (BT) and surface temperature (ST).
+This will generate both timelapses of brightness temperature (BT) and land surface temperature (LST).

 ### Data structure
 Once data is downloaded and processed, you should see files being populated at `./data/` and sorted by region.